Jaguar XJ (X350): Engines

-The V8 engines remained in the new model, but were the revised and more powerful versions found in the 2003 S-Type.
-The 294 PS 4.0 L and 375 PS 4.0 L supercharged engines from the X308 Mk II were replaced by the S-Type's 300 PS 4.2 L and 400 PS 4.2 L supercharged units respectively, while a new 3.5 L V8 was also introduced for the European market which was derived from the 4.2 L engine and was rated at 265 PS.
+The V8 engines remained in the new model but were the revised and more powerful versions found in the 2003 S-Type.
+The 294 PS 4.0 L and 375 PS 4.0 L supercharged engines from the X308 Mk II were replaced by the S-Type's 300 PS 4.2 L and 400 PS 4.2 L supercharged units respectively, while a new 3.5 L V8 was also introduced for the European market, was derived from the 4.2 L engine, and was rated at 265 PS.

 The 243 PS 3.2 L V8 from the previous model was replaced by the 3.0 L V6 from the X-Type and S-Type.
 The V6 powers the XJ6, while the XJ8 was powered by a naturally aspirated V8.
 The XJR was powered by a supercharged 4.2 L V8.
 The XJ6 and the XJ TDVi are the only X350 models not sold in the Americas.

-In 2005, Jaguar introduced the diesel-powered XJ TDVi, featuring the same Ford-Peugeot-developed 2.7-litre twin-turbocharged V6 found in the S-Type.
+In 2005, Jaguar introduced the diesel-powered XJ TDVi, featuring the same Ford–Peugeot-developed 2.7-litre twin-turbocharged V6 found in the S-Type.
 The engine, known as the AJD-V6, is rated at 204 PS and 321 lbft of torque, and was fitted with electronically controlled active engine mounts to minimise vibration at idle.
 Both X350 and X358 used a six-speed automatic transmission manufactured by ZF Friedrichshafen.

 North American XJ models were equipped with the 300 hp naturally aspirated engine or an optional 400 hp supercharged 4.2 L V8 engine.
 The latter engine's valvetrain had a dual overhead cam design with four valves per cylinder and its top speed was electronically limited to 155 mi/h.

 Trim levels

-At introduction, the XJ was marketed worldwide in various trim levels, including XJ8, XJ Vanden Plas and XJR in North America, and XJ6, XJ8, XJ Sovereign in the UK.
-For the 2005 model year, Jaguar introduced a long-wheelbase variant of the X350.
-For 2007, the premium model was reintroduced as the Jaguar Sovereign when the Super V8 and Daimler versions were dropped.